wilsonmar/gapi-node/README.md

-Google generates a key pair used to create electronic signatures, and provide a [API Explorer](http://developers.google.com/apis-explorer/?hl=en_US#p/urlshortener/v1/) and the more involved [Playground](https://developers.google.com/oauthplayground/) for trying out how to make calls to Google API servers.
+Google generates a key pair used to create electronic signatures, and provide a [API Explorer](http://developers.google.com/apis-explorer/?hl=en_US#p/urlshortener/v1/) and the more involved [Playground](https://developers.google.com/oauthplayground/) for trying out how to make calls to Google API servers through Google's **Authentication server**.

 Google makes use of the OAuth2 standard, so an **authentication token** assembled according to the "jot" standard